 Sunlight contains ultraviolet (UV) rays that can oxidize and break down the pigment molecules in your hair, leading to color fading or lightening.
 This happens mostly in lighter hair shades.

-If you want to protect your hair color from sun damage, wear a hat or use hair products with UV protection when spending more time in the sun.
+If you want to protect your natural hair color from sun damage, wear a hat or use hair products with UV protection when spending more time in the sun.
 Also, consider using leave-in conditioners or serums with UV protection to safeguard your hair from UV rays.

 3. Humidity and Hair Color Change

 Humidity can wreak havoc on your hair, particularly if it tends to be frizzy or unruly.
 When moisture levels in the air rise, your hair absorbs it, leading to swelling of the hair shaft.
 This increased moisture absorption can cause color-treated hair to become dull, frizzy, and prone to color bleeding or fading.